pPris/pr-workflow-test/docs.md

 When making a new workflow, these are the steps generally needed:

-1. Create a yml file in .github/workflow to trigger that workflow.
+1. Create a yaml file in `.github/workflow` to trigger that workflow.
 This workflow file needs to specify what events to be triggered on and what steps to execute when the workflow is running. ([Here's the documentation](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions) for the syntax in these workflow files.)

 1. For each `step` in the workflow, you can specify an action to run.
 This action can be an action in the marketplace or a customly written action.
 In this repo, it is generally preferred to use the latter.
-You can make a workflow run a customly written actions by pointing the 'uses:' key in the yaml file to a directory that contains your action.yml file, for example:
+You can make a workflow run a customly written actions by pointing the `uses:` key in the yaml file to a directory that contains your `action.yaml` file, for example:

     ```yaml
     - name: Check if a PR is a draft and assign label s.Ongoing